howtographql/howtographql/content/backend/typescript-apollo/7-voting-and-scalars.md

 1. The `dateTime` field should automatically be available when defining any type using Nexus, thanks to the `asNexusMethod` call.
 This field will get resolved automatically during queries as the `Link` model inside Prisma already has a `createdAt` field.

-The new `Link` type definition should look like this:
+The updated `Link` type definition should be as follows:

 ```graphql{2}(path="../hackernews-typescript/schema.graphql"&nocopy)
 type Link {